upb-lea/ElectricGrid.jl/README.md

 * [Default Parameters](https://github.com/upb-lea/JuliaElectricGrid.jl/blob/main/examples/notebooks/Default_Parameters.ipynb)

-To run a simple example the following few lines of code can be executed:
+To run a simple example, the following few lines of code can be executed:

 ```
 using JEG